Updated October 19

-- Allows for restaurants and retail locations to operate at full capacity with social distancing
+- Allows for restaurants and retail locations to operate at full capacity while encouraging social distancing

 - Urges people to wear face coverings when in public